18 Must-Have Negotiation Skills For Procurement Professionals

 International Negotiation: What is it?

-International negotiation, as from the world itself, is about negotiation between two countries.
+International negotiation, as from the word itself, is about negotiation between two countries.
 It occurs all the time between governments, especially due to numerous disputes that we hear from the news nowadays.

 Additionally, international negotiation is usually a process of power-based dialogue that intends to attain specific goals or ends.
 It can be bilateral or multilateral and may involve conflicting forms of negotiation between all the parties involved in the negotiation.